 During my studies I regularly spent about 4 years in the premature infant intensive care unit as a night duty student.
-Although not planned for that long, I completed various internships as a committed physician over several months in internal medicine, pediatric surgery, anesthesia, and psychiatry in order to satisfy my curiosity.
-As a so-called PJ (rotating internship), I got to know internal medicine (gastroenterology), gynecology and obstetrics as well as septic and aseptic surgery for 6 months each.
-My extensive internal specialist training was just as varied in various areas such as immunology, rheumatology, hematology, oncology, nephrology as well as in the emergency and intensive care units.
+Although it was regularly not demanded for that long, I completed various practices as a committed medical student over several months in internal medicine, pediatric surgery, anesthesia, and psychiatry.
+As a so-called PJ in German (a sort of rotating internship), I have been trained in internal medicine (gastroenterology), gynecology and obstetrics as well as septic and aseptic surgery.
+My training program for internal medicine comprised also manifold areas such as immunology, rheumatology, hematology, oncology, nephrology as well as in the emergency and intensive care units.

 Medical education and research (1979 − 1988)